-This country is enjoying the benefits of the American society our senior citizens labored diligently to build.
+This country is enjoying the benefits of the American society for labored diligently to build.
 We understand this.
-And we believe they are entitled to share fully in the rewards of their efforts to build a better America.
+And we believe you are entitled to share fully in the rewards of your efforts to build a better America.

-The Kennedy-Johnson administration has worked consistently toward this objective.
+The Kennedy-Johnson administration has worked consistently toward this object-

-Since 1961, the Congress has increased fourfold the appropriations for the construction of hospitals and centers for diagrams, treatment and rehabilitation, and geriatric facilities.
+Since 1961, the Congress has increased fourfold the appropriations for the construction of hospitals and centers for diagnosis, treatment and rehabilitation, and geriatric facilities.